Statement on Sexual Harassment and Discrimination

 Any allegation of harassment or discrimination is taken very seriously, and we take appropriate action in response to founded allegations.

-We have clearly defined, and well communicated, policies that prohibit all forms of harassment and discrimination, sexual or otherwise, as well as other inappropriate conduct that does not rise to the level of harassment or discrimination under the law.
-As set forth in our Code of Conduct
+We have clearly defined and well-communicated policies that prohibit all forms of harassment and discrimination, sexual or otherwise, as well as other inappropriate conduct that does not rise to the level of harassment or discrimination under the law.
+As set forth in our Code of Conduct:

-Comcast NBCUniversal Listens and Employee Training Programs
+Comcast NBCUniversal Listens and Sky Listens and Employee Training Programs

 Despite already having had long-standing robust policies, procedures, and trainings, Comcast and NBCUniversal in 2017 and 2018 reviewed, further strengthened, and harmonized in certain respects our policies, procedures, and trainings as they relate to allegations of sexual harassment and similar misconduct, including by: